-If any of the above cervical cancer signs and symptoms are observed, report to a doctor immediately.
+If any of the above signs of cervical cancer and symptoms are observed, report to a doctor immediately.
 The earlier precancerous cells can be treated with medical facilities and minor surgery.
-If there is frequent experience of any of the above symptoms, consult a doctor.
-The concerned physicians will examine your medical history and question you about how often you’ve been experiencing the symptoms.
+If there is a frequent experience of any of the above symptoms, the concerned physicians will examine your medical history and question you about how often you’ve been experiencing the symptoms.
 This will help for further diagnosis.

 What are the causes of Cervical Cancer?

 Cancers are generally caused by DNA mutations, also known as gene defects that specifically turn on oncogenes or turn off tumor suppressor genes.
-HPV, short abbreviation for Human Papillomaviruses contain two proteins named as E6 and E7 which deactivate some of the tumor suppressor genes, known as P53 and Rb.
-As a result, this allows the cells lining the cervix grow invariably and develop additional genes leading to cancer.
+HPV, the short abbreviation for Human Papillomaviruses, contain two proteins named E6 and E7, which deactivate some of the tumor suppressor genes, known as P53 and Rb.
+As a result, this allows the cells lining the cervix to grow invariably and develop additional genes leading to cancer.

-As per study, HPV is not the definite cause of cervical cancer.
-Majorly, women with HPV dont get cervical cancer, and other risk factors like smoking and HIV infection become the main reason why women are exposed to developing cervical cancer.
+As per a study, HPV is not the definite cause of cervical cancer.
+Women with HPV usually don’t get cervical cancer.
+Other risk factors like smoking and HIV infection become the main reason why women are exposed to develop cervical cancer.

 - Aggressive smoking